 Finally, I stitched the squares.
 The small squares got one stack, the medium got two, and the large got three.
 But which direction?
 Horizontal or vertical?
 I made the call for each square based on what kind of stitching was going on around them, trying to keep the direction as varied as possible.

-When I can leave the house again, I’ll get a 12-inch frame to finish it.
+We’re currently staying home because of the pandemic, but when I can leave the house again, I’ll get a 12-inch frame to finish it.
 Here’s a tutorial showing how to frame textiles without damaging them.